Quantizing graphs, one way or two?

 The energy independent scattering matrix generated by the standard vertex conditions is,

 where $\RMJ$ is a matrix where all the entries are $1$.

-However, while there exist energy independent scattering matrices for the Laplace (and similarly Schr\"odinger) operator, many $k$-independent unitary matrices do not square to the identity and so cannot correspond to the vertex scattering matrix of the Laplace operator on a quantum graph.
+However, while there exist energy independent scattering matrices for the Laplace (and similarly Schr\"odinger) operator, most unitary matrices do not square to the identity.
+So, while all $d_v\times d_v$ unitary matrices correspond to unitary vertex scattering matrices via equation (\ref{eq:vertex scattering U}), most $k$-independent unitary matrices are not themselves vertex scattering matrices of a graph Laplacian.
 This includes, for example, the DFT matrix (\ref{DFTmatrix}).
 Consequently, it is natural to consider the wave propagation approach to construct a quantum graph as a distinct formulation of a quantum graph.